Net-Advantage/DataPipeline/README.md

 - [ ] Each stage must be able to contain multiple steps.
 - [ ] Each step should be able to be individually defined and even made to be reusable.

-Here is the structure of the Nabs Data Pipeline Service:
+Here is the structure of the Nabs Data Pipeline:

 ```
 Events